 How can I become a member of Belmont United Methodist Church?

-Contact Jefferson Furtado or Paul Purdue to set an appointment regarding membership.
+Contact Paul Purdue to set an appointment regarding membership.
 If you have been baptized in another Christian denomination, it will not be necessary for you to be baptized again.
 We accept and believe in one baptism by water and the Spirit.
 Once you have had your questions answered and completed a New Member Form, we will select a time of worship when you wish to join and to be welcomed by the community.

 What are the steps for having our child baptized, or for being baptized as a youth or adult?